Azure/AppConfiguration/releaseNotes/AzureDevOpsPipelineExtension.md

 ![sample](pictures/AzureDevOpsExtensionVersionSample.PNG)

+### v3.4.16 - March, 12 2021
+* Fixed a bug that was causing an unauthorized error when Managed Identities based authentication is used.

 ### v3.3.16 - February, 16 2021
 * Fixed incorrect tooltip help messages for task parameters in task editor UI [#447](https://github.com/Azure/AppConfiguration/issues/447)
 * Updated error message when certificate based authentication is used to indicate that it is not supported.